ArthurZey/arthurzey.github.io/_pages/peak-living-network.md

 I'm not sure exactly how to frame this section, but the idea is to give an indication of the different perspectives, angles, and approaches I want to integrate into our work.
 I'll give an indication of related resources (such as recommended reading/listening/watching) that might serve as the basis for group discussions.
 The point is that these all provide a wider context, integrating diverse and mutually consistent perspectives.

-* psychology: authenticity, whole-heartedness, connection, vulnerability, and shame
+* psychology: authenticity, whole-heartedness, connection, vulnerability, growth, and shame
   * Brené Brown
     * _The Gifts of Imperfection_: [Audible](https://www.audible.com/pd/The-Gifts-of-Imperfection-10th-Anniversary-Edition-Audiobook/059321515X){:target="&lowbar;blank"}, [Kindle](https://smile.amazon.com/gp/product/B00BS03LL6){:target="&lowbar;blank"}
     * _Daring Greatly_: [Audible](https://www.audible.com/pd/Daring-Greatly-Audiobook/B07DX9W2CG){:target="&lowbar;blank"}, [Kindle](https://smile.amazon.com/gp/product/B007P7HRS4){:target="&lowbar;blank"}